ayaendres/sleep-behavior/README.md

 ## React App for calculating sleep time score
+This is a react app so there's a good bit of boilerplate.
+You can find my code at `src/components` and the mocked API is at `src/apis`.
+Any tests are in a `__tests__` folder in the same directory as the file they test.

 My priority in this project was UX and making sure I tested functions and components as I would for a proper task.
 I used create-react-app to bootstrap this project, and antd components since I'm familiar with them.
 I did my best to separate the setup from the code (commit wise), but I think I included some setup in the more code focused commits.

-I worked on this here and there throughout a workday, so I don't know exactly how much time I spent on it, but I committed more time than is probably appropriate on testing the selectors with react-testing-library 🙃.
+I worked on this here and there throughout a workday, so I don't know exactly how much time I spent on it, but I committed more time than is probably appropriate on testing the selector components with react-testing-library 🙃.
 I am comfortable saying I didn't commit too much time on the rest of the project (falling within the expected completion time).